-Throughout this celebration, we observed that each temple has their own culture and individual practice of doing things although all of them pray to the same Nine Emperor God.
+Throughout this celebration, we observed that each temple has their own culture and individual practice of doing things although all of them are dedicated to the same Nine Emperor God.
 These differences further illuminate each temple’s individuality.
 Another observation made was the importance of rice used in Taoist rituals.
 Throughout the Nine Emperor God’s festival, rice was seen as an offering displayed on the deity’s altar, or as an emblem of blessing when offered to devotees during the qing shui ceremony or used to ‘open’ the path for the sedan chairs to pass.
-An interpretation of its presence explained rice aligns the teaching of Taoism to be uncorrupting and bland, and does not distract one’s mind unlike how the smell of fine food would.
+An interpretation of its presence explained that rice aligns the teaching of Taoism to be uncorrupted and bland, and does not distract one’s mind unlike how the smell of fine food would.
 All in all, the camaraderie between temple members as well as members of different temples is highlighted by this festival, giving us important insight into the intertwined factors of Chinese culture and folk religion.

 Text and Photos by Team Hougang 2017 (Jesslyn Kiam, Valarmathi Mahendran, Hakeem Hussein, Cara Wong)

 Our very sincere thanks to the committee of Hougang Tou Mu Kung temple for their support and assistance during our documentation project.